 How to Make Your Own Gesso

 Making your own gesso is the cheapest alternative to commercial gesso and it is really quite easy to do.
-You only need some household items and some easy to come by ingredients.
-This is probably my most favorite alternative to commercial gesso there is.
+You only need some household items and some easy-to-come-by ingredients.
+This is probably my favorite alternative to commercial gesso there is.

-In short, to make your own gesso all you need to do is mixing 1/4 cup of taclum powder (Baby powder that has taclum powder as an ingredient can also be used), 1 tablespoon white glue (Elmer´s glue or PVA glue), 1 tablespoon white acrylic paint, and as much water as you need until the desired consistency is achieved.
+In short, to make your own gesso all you need to do is mix 1/4 cup of talcum powder (Baby powder that has talcum powder as an ingredient can also be used), 1 tablespoon white glue (Elmer´s glue or PVA glue), 1 tablespoon white acrylic paint, and as much water as you need until the desired consistency is achieved.

 So as you can see making your own gesso is actually quite easy.